woradon47s/woradon47s.github.io/_pages/about.md

 ![Avatar](/images/gif.gif)

 ## 🧩 Who am I?
 I'm **Woradon Samphanphaisarn**, a relentless explorer in the realm of technology, design, and systems thinking.
-Passionate about crafting efficient and aesthetic digital experiences, I thrive at the intersection of **UX/UI, automation, and security.**
+Passionate about crafting efficient and aesthetic digital experiences, I thrive at the intersection of **Front-end Developement, IOT, UX/UI Design**

 ## 🌍 Where am I?
 Currently based in **Bangkok, Thailand**, I am associated with **KMUTT**, always seeking new challenges and collaborations that push the boundaries of creativity and innovation.